yunkunrao/tendermint.com/content/blog/get-your-cryptocurrency-up-and-running-in-10-minutes.md

 There are several ways to install a Kubernetes cluster:

-- local Docker-based solution using [Minikube](https://github.com/kubernetes/minikube)
+- a local Docker-based solution using [Minikube](https://github.com/kubernetes/minikube)
 - hosted solutions using a Web UI or CLI (e.g. GCE)
 - turn-key cloud solutions (e.g. AWS using [Kubernetes